 You may have heard of how BotoxⓇ injections can reduce the appearance of lines and wrinkles, but did you know this medication can also play a role in pain management?
 At Advanced Pain Specialists in Kankakee and Frankfort, Illinois, Jalaja Piska, MD, has extensive experience using Botox to treat migraines as well as other types of chronic pain.
-Explore this treatment option in more detail during your face-to-face consultation, which can be booked online or over the phone.
+Explore this treatment option in more detail during your face-to-face consultation, which you can book online or over the phone.

 Botox is a neurotoxin and works by impeding the ability of targeted muscles to perform their full range of motion.
-That is what makes Botox such an effective treatment for wrinkles, because your facial muscles are temporarily unable to pull your skin into folds and creases.
+That is what makes Botox such an effective treatment for wrinkles because your facial muscles are temporarily unable to pull your skin into folds and creases.
 That same effect can also go a long way toward reducing pain.

 Spasticity is a medical condition characterized by continuous muscle contractions.
-These contractions occur spontaneously, and are not directly tied to a triggering event.
+These contractions occur spontaneously and are not directly tied to a triggering event.